Luminance69/dota_but_rimworld/README.md

     	One of your towers had a short circuit probably because fUCKing DAVE LEFT IT OUT IN THE RAIN the formula for this is confusing, basically does a randomly sized and powerful explosion with damage based on a % of the towers max hp.

+	Weight: 8
+	Solar Flare:
+		All towers on the map are disabled for 30-60 seconds.
+		Backdoor protection is also disabled for this time.

     Weight: 40
     Mad Animal:
     	A random neutral creep is enraged, targetting the nearest dire/radiant units until killed.